Professor Steven Semes’ Roman epiphany came one morning while he was watching a wall dry.

 Montana was a rare talent — a classically trained modernist, an artist whose oils, watercolors and sketches still hang in Walsh Family Hall, while the sale of others has raised money for the school.
 His gifts delivered early professional success, and he spent much of his 20s in Europe, absorbing its vast architectural heritage along with its cuisines, arts and languages while winning prestigious honors for his own work.
 By age 28, in 1939, the Italian-born New Yorker was teaching at Notre Dame.

 At some point he began taking his students to Rome for a taste of what he’d experienced.
-By September 1969 a reported 47 Notre Dame architecture and art students were living in a hotel near the Vatican and taking classes in the renovated studio space that Montana had established on the Via Monterone — a launching pad for their own European explorations and countless remarkable careers.
+By September 1969 a reported 47 Notre Dame architecture and art students were living in a hotel near the Vatican.
+In time, their successors would be taking classes in the renovated studio space that Montana had established on the Via Monterone — a launching pad for their own European explorations and countless remarkable careers.

 Much has changed since that first group sketched its way up and down Italy.
 Semes, who first visited as a Columbia University graduate student in 1979, remembers a city choked with traffic, its grandeur diminished by sooty walls and scrub trees growing out of ancient rooftops.
 Political unrest had prompted the parking of a tank in front of the Church of the Gesù — an ominous assurance of security.
 But the city has calmed down and cleaned up, and widespread restorations have transformed the grimy earth tones of the 1970s cityscape into the pastels a visitor would have seen in the 17th century.